ArashNasrEsfahani/Online-Food-Service-DB-Project/README.md

 - MySQL 8.0+ or any compatible SQL database engine
 - A SQL client (MySQL Workbench, DBeaver, or phpMyAdmin)
-- Basic knowledge of SQL and relational database design

 ## 💡 Usage